 Kane Naaraat and Pinkbike.com

 Feel the flow of Blue Derby, the exceptional network of mountain bike trails around the former tin-mining town of Derby.
 Or turn a ride into a journey along the North East Rail Trail out of Scottsdale.
 No bike?
 No problem.
 Hire one from Vertigo MTB, or simply embrace extremes at the Floating Sauna Lake Derby.
 Warm up in the wood-fired sauna, then brace for a lake plunge.

 Tee off at Barnbougle

 On the rolling coastline of a potato farm near the seaside village of Bridport, the neighbouring links courses at Barnbougle – The Dunes and Lost Farm – are rated among Australia's top five golf courses.
-Raise a glass at its dune-top restaurant, clubhouse or bar – or in Barnbougle Spa, where a vinotherapy session involves soaking in an antioxidant-rich wine bath (Tasmanian wine, of course).
+Raise a glass at its dune-top restaurant, clubhouse or bar – or in Spa 180, where a session in the vitality spa includes a glass of Tassie sparkling wine and Bass Strait views.

 Hot air ballooning

-See the north from a different perspective - a bird's eye view - with Liberty Balloon Flights or Hot Air Balloon Tasmania.
-Let the prevailing wind carry you over the Tamar Valley, west to Deloraine, or drift into the Northern Midlands.
+See the north from a different perspective - a bird's eye view - with Hot Air Balloon Tasmania.
+Let the prevailing wind carry you over Launceston the Tamar Valley and the Meander Valley.